yunks128/unity-sps-workflows/sounder_sips/sounder_sips_pges.md

     ${DOCKER_IMAGE}:${DOCKER_TAG} \
     -p input_path /pge/in -p output_path /pge/out -p data_static_path /tmp/static
 ```
-The execution will last approximately two hours and write output in the $PGE_OUT_DIR directory.
+The execution of the L1a Docker container will last approximately two hours and write output in the $PGE_OUT_DIR directory.
+The execution of the L1b Docker container will last only a few minutes and again write output in the $PGE_OUT_DIR directory.